An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - For severe pain, codeine or another stronger pain reliever may be prescribed.
 It should be noted, however, that codeine and other narcotics suppress coughing, so they should be used with care in pneumonia.
 Such pain relievers often require monitoring.

 - Finish entire course of antibiotics.

-ITSA/ATS guidelines recommend that patients admitted to the hospital (but not the ICU) be treated with fluoroquinolones or a beta-lactam (preferably cefotaxime [Claforan] or ceftriaxone [Rocephin]) plus a macrolide.
+ITSA/ATS guidelines recommend that patients admitted to the hospital (but not the ICU) be treated with fluoroquinolones or a beta-lactam (such as cefotaxime [Claforan] or ceftriaxone [Rocephin]) plus a macrolide.

-Duration of Stay.
 Patients should remain in the hospital until all their vital signs are stable.
 Most patients become stabilized in 3 days and can continue treatment at home.
-Many experts use seven variables to measure stability and to determine whether the patient can go home:
+Many experts use 7 variables to measure stability and to determine whether the patient can go home:

 - Temperature.
-Some experts believe that patients can go home when their temperature drops to 101 °F. Stricter criteria require that it be at or close to 98.6 °F.
+Some experts believe that patients can go home when their temperature drops to 101°F (38.3°C).
+Stricter criteria require that it be at or close to 98.6°F (37°C).

 - Respiration rate.
 The goal is a normal breathing rate, although expert opinion differs on the degree of normality required for discharge.

 - Heart rate.
 The goal is 100 beats per minute or less.

 - Blood pressure.
 The goal is systolic blood pressure of 90 mmHg or greater.